 Burning off in a township

-- You must have a Local Law permit(DOC, 287KB) from Council to burn off in the open in a township area.
+- You must have a Local Law permit(PDF, 160KB) from Council to burn off in the open in a township area.

-- A township area in defined as land in a residential zone or area developed mainly for housing and which abuts a road or roads with a speed limit of 50km/h or lower.
+- A township area is defined as land in a residential zone, or area developed mainly for housing, and which abuts a road or roads with a speed limit of 50km/h or lower.

 Burning off outside a township

 - You do not need a permit to burn off in non-township areas outside of the declared fire danger period.

 - You must register your burn with the CFA on 1800 668 511 and notify the operator of your permit number 30 minutes before ignition.

 - This is so the CFA and emergency services are aware of your activities because often 000 is dialled when a fire is noticed.

 - Burning off on roadsides should only be conducted by the CFA through Region 24.